 - We took the Oslo bus the Bygdoy Peninsula for free

-- Our first stop was the awesome Viking Ship Museum
+- We enjoyed free admission to first stop – the awesome Viking Ship Museum

-- We then went on a fun oceanfront Oslo hike to the Kon-Tiki Museum where our kids were so excited to see “Moana’s boat”
+- We then went on a fun oceanfront Oslo hike to the Kon-Tiki Museum (also free with the Oslo Pass) where our kids were so excited to see “Moana’s boat”

-- After a quick ice cream cone, we walked to the nearby Fram Museum – home of the world’s strongest polar vessel.
+- After a quick ice cream cone, we walked to the nearby Fram Museum (also free with the Oslo Pass) – home of the world’s strongest polar vessel.
 It’s way more fun than it sounds!

 - We took the bus home

-Once the Oslo Pass had expired, we walked with the kids to a playground near our awesome Oslo Airbnb apartment.
-By using a single 24-hour pass, we were able to have two full calendar days of diverse family fun.
+Once our 24-hour Oslo Pass had expired, we walked with the kids to a playground near our awesome Oslo vacation rental apartment.
+By using a single 24-hour Oslo Pass, we were able to have two full calendar days of diverse family fun.